lamlg00/lam/README.md

 # lam
-Welcome to my public repo, latest project that I'm working on will be shared here (if possible)
+Welcome to our public repo, latest project that We're working on will be shared here (if possible)